chiefenne/RC_TOOLBOX/README.md

 ### Development PCB

 A custom PCB was designed for software development to minimize cable clutter and provide a clean, reliable test platform.
 The PCB ODB++ files can be downloaded from [AISLER](https://aisler.net/p/NGHJDVLN).
 There is no guarantee that the PCB works (yet).
+The schematics are [here](assets/ESP32_DevkitC-1_TFT_Touch_Display_ILI9341.pdf).

 <p align="center">
   <img src="assets/Custom_PCB_01.png" width="380">